horizontalsystems/Bitcoin-Explained-Guide/README.md

 >
 > Therefore, use your own judgment when contemplating investing in Bitcoin and keep in mind that it may just go down in price and never recover from there.
 Future is unpredictable and therefore don't spend on this more than you can afford to loose.

 There are two main ways for a newcomer to acquire Bitcoin.
-You can either find someone willing to send you some amount of Bitcoins or you may purchase Bitcoins online.
+You can either find someone willing to send you some or you may purchase Bitcoins online.

 **Buy Bitcoin online with Credit Card**

 At the moment there are plenty of places online where it's possible to buy Bitcoin and other popular cryptocurrencies using Visa or MasterCard credit cards.
+This is the easiest option and for which you will basically need only a credit card.
+This option is convenient but bear in mind that you will be purchasing the crypto at slightly higher prices (approx 1%) than market rates.

 > Note: While there are a lot places that advertise buying Bitcoin for credit cards not all are safe.
 For your safety use only resources that you know about.